khushboo6214/Quora-Question-Pair/README.md

 Q1 and Q2 --> IDENTIFY THE NUMBER OF UNIQUE QUESTIONS -so we find Unique question appearing more than once (That me uniques question exisyt)Q1 Q2 Q3 Q4
 <img src = "download.png">

 Max  number of times a questiion is repeated   q3 =167 Check that Number of duplicate records are there like q1 and q3 pair is only once Number of occurence of each question

- BASIC FEATURE ENGINEERING
+<b> BASIC FEATURE ENGINEERING
 frquency of q1 ,frequency of q2
 question lenght of q1 and q2
 number of words in q1 and q2